 Determined Accord (Pandemic Influenza)

 Determined Accord is an Interagency Continuity Pandemic Influenza Workshop designed to increase continuity awareness, preparedness, and planning for federal and non-federal entities.
 This workshop meets the Presidential directed requirements as outlined in the National Strategy for Pandemic Influenza Implementation Plan.

 Determined Accord was developed in coordination with the White House Homeland Security Council, Department of Health and Human Services, United States Department of Agriculture, General Services Administration, and other federal entities.

 Determined Accord is designed to increase federal and non-federal organizations continuity readiness for a pandemic event, mitigate continuity of operations vulnerabilities during an influenza outbreak, and identify gaps or weaknesses in pandemic continuity plans, policies, and procedures.

-The Continuity Exercise Design Course provides continuity exercise design training to continuity professionals at the Federal, State, Territorial, Local, and Tribal levels of government and the private sector.
+The Continuity Exercise Design Workshop provides continuity exercise design training to continuity professionals at the Federal, State, Territorial, Local, and Tribal levels of government and the private sector.